 The company’s cash inflow decreased by 8% due lower net income and changes in working capital as a result of changes in inventories and exchange gas receivable/payable.

 NiSource believes that its long-term success lies in developing a portfolio that balances creating more efficiencies in its regulated utility operations while expanding its higher-growth gas transmission and storage businesses.

-In recent years NiSource has sold non-core businesses.
-In 2013 Lake Erie Land, a wholly-owned subsidiary of NiSource, waspursuing the sale of the real estate assets it owns.
+In recent years NiSource has also sold other non-core businesses.
+In 2013 Lake Erie Land, a wholly-owned subsidiary of NiSource, was pursuing the sale of the real estate assets it owns.
 NDC Douglas Properties, a subsidiary of NiSource Development Company, was in the process of exiting its low income housing investments.
 In addition, to raise cash, the company sold certain retail services business assets (warranty protection solutions and energy efficiency leasing solutions for residential and small business utility customers) to AGL Resources in 2013.
 The deal includes 500,000 existing customer plans in Indiana, Massachusetts, Ohio, Pennsylvania, and Kentucky.
 The company exited these business lines in 2013.
 It also sold the commercial and industrial natural gas portfolio of its unregulated natural gas marketing business that year.